missing-semester-cn/missing-semester-cn.github.io/_2020/command-line.md

 ## Miscellaneous

-**Roaming** - A common pain when connecting to a remote server are disconnections due to shutting down/sleeping your computer or changing a network.
+A common pain when connecting to a remote server are disconnections due to shutting down/sleeping your computer or changing a network.
 Moreover if one has a connection with significant lag using ssh can become quite frustrating.
 [Mosh](https://mosh.org/), the mobile shell, improves upon ssh, allowing roaming connections, intermittent connectivity and providing intelligent local echo.

 Sometimes it is convenient to mount a remote folder. [sshfs](https://github.com/libfuse/sshfs) can mount a folder on a remote server locally, and then you can use a local editor.

+# Shells & Frameworks

+During shell tool and scripting we covered the `bash` shell because it is by far the most ubiquitous shell and most systems have it as the default option.
+Nevertheless, it is not the only option.

+For example, the `zsh` shell is a superset of `bash` and provides many convenient features out of the box such as:

+- Smarter globbing, `**`
+- Inline globbing/wildcard expansion
+- Spelling correction
+- Better tab completion/selection
+- Path expansion (`cd /u/lo/b` will expand as `/usr/local/bin`)

+**Frameworks** can improve your shell as well.
+Some popular general frameworks are [prezto](https://github.com/sorin-ionescu/prezto) or [oh-my-zsh](https://github.com/robbyrussll/oh-my-zsh), and smaller ones that focus on specific features such as [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) or [zsh-history-substring-search](https://github.com/zsh-users/zsh-history-substring-search).
+Shells like [fish](https://fishshell.com/) include many of these user-friendly features by default.
+Some of these features include:

+- Right prompt
+- Command syntax highlighting
+- History substring search
+- manpage based flag completions
+- Smarter autocompletion
+- Prompt themes

+One thing to note when using these frameworks is that they may slow down your shell, especially if the code they run is not properly optimized or it is too much code.
+You can always profile it and disable the features that you do not use often or value over speed.

+# Terminal Emulators

+Along with customizing your shell, it is worth spending some time figuring out your choice of **terminal emulator** and its settings.
+There are many many terminal emulators out there (here is a [comparison](https://anarc.at/blog/2018-04-12-terminal-emulators-1/)).

+Since you might be spending hundreds to thousands of hours in your terminal it pays off to look into its settings.
+Some of the aspects that you may want to modify in your terminal include:

+- Font choice
+- Color Scheme
+- Keyboard shortcuts
+- Tab/Pane support
+- Scrollback configuration
+- Performance (some newer terminals like [Alacritty](https://github.com/jwilm/alacritty) or [kitty](https://sw.kovidgoyal.net/kitty/) offer GPU acceleration).

 # Exercises